Yanto3528/micro-ui/README.md

 ## Installation

-Inside your React project directory, install AIA Digital reactjs ui library by running either of the following:
+Inside your React project directory, install Micro UI by running either of the following:

 ```bash
 # with npm